lookit/lookit-api/docs/source/experimenter.rst

 - *Build Study* - This needs to be a valid JSON block describing the different frames (pages) of your study, and the sequence.
 You can add these later under localhost:8000/exp/studies/study_id/edit/build/.
 - *Study Type* - The study type is the application you're using to enable participants to take a study.
 Right now, we just have one option, the `Ember Frame Player <https://github.com/CenterForOpenScience/ember-lookit-frameplayer>`_.
 It's an ember app that can talk to our API.
 All the frames in the experiment are defined in Ember (found in exp-addons) and there is an exp-player component that can cycle through these frames.
     - The *addons_repo_url* is the repo where the frames and the player are stored.
 This is the default addons_repo_url: https://github.com/centerforopenscience/exp-addons.
 If you want to add new frames, fork this repo, and set the addons_repo_url to your fork.
     - The *last_known_addons_sha* is the commit of your addons_repo_url that you want to point to.
-If you don't add this, it will point to the latest master commit of the repo at addons_repo_url.
+If you don't add this, it will point to the latest commit in the default branch of the repo at addons_repo_url.
+You can set the default in Github.
     - The *last_known_player_sha* is the commit of the ember app https://github.com/CenterForOpenScience/ember-lookit-frameplayer that talks to our API and passes that info onto the frame player.
-If you don't add this, it will point to the latest master commit by default.
+If you don't add this, it will point to the latest commit in the default branch.
     - ** If you don't want any customization and want to use the existing player and frames, just select the defaults and press "Create study"

 .. image:: _static/img/create_study.png